caiyue1993/PrefsMate/README.md

 - Explore the source code!

 - If you have an issue, please don't hesitate.
-Just let me know.:)
+Just let me know :)

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install` from the Example directory.

+(Cuz this is a new Pod, you may need to `pod update` first.)

 ## Requirements